Jerryk1989/WaveFunctionCollapse/README.md

 While looking at this issue, I went through and created some rough idea's about what things would look like (see the notepad scribbles below).
 This became useful later when I went to create the rules for this forward facing building.
 I started writing the code and instantly realized calling out each prefab available was kind of clunky and not much better than doing it manually.
 What happens when I want to add more road variations?
 I'd have to update the script with every new addition, it would be really nice if I could just drop my new prefabs into a folder and let the script figure it out.
 This line of thinking got me to realize that in front of the building I just want a road.
 I dont' care if it's road 1, 2, or 3.
 Just as long as it's a road.
 So if I could somehow group all roads with a type of road, I could then just search for all roads facing a certain direction based off the way the bulding is facing and I'd have all the available roads neighbors.
 This is how grouping came about in this project

+> [!important]
-<h3>In order for the grouping to work, each prefab rotation needs to have the PrefabGroupingInfo component.
-Just add it to the prefab that you run through the CreateRotatedPrefabs script and it will be there on the new ones</h3>
+> In order for the grouping to work, each prefab rotation needs to have the PrefabGroupingInfo component.
+Just add it to the prefab that you run through the CreateRotatedPrefabs script and it will be there on the new ones

 ```
 corner - forward